-Google Webmaster Trends Analyst John Mueller announced during one of his weekly Google On Air “Office Hours” hangouts, on June 27th, that the way Google authorship pictures is displayed will soon be changed.
-The author profile photo and the number of circles that an author is a member of would no longer be displayed in search results in logged off searches.
+Google Webmaster Trends Analyst John Mueller announced during one of his weekly Google On Air “Office Hours” hangouts, on June 27th, that the way Google authorship pictures are displayed will soon be changed.
+The author’s profile photo and the number of circles that an author is a member of would no longer be displayed in search results in logged off searches.

 The photos and the circle counts both appear to be gone now (see above for how those have changed) The justification from Google for change has two parts.

-The first is that Google is redesigning to focus more upon for mobile users, and the author photos don’t help make the pages mobile- friendly.
+The first is that Google is redesigning to focus more on mobile users, and the author photos don’t help make the pages mobile-friendly.
 Google I/O 2014 announcements support the mobile-focused redesign statement

 The second is that Google usability studies show that the author photos don’t seem to lead to many clicks, much like the smaller social annotation photos.
 There are a couple of other usability studies papers from Ed Chi that support that contention, and we will look at those.